Interests and expertise

-My interdisciplinary background blends nature-based solutions, plant ecology and biology with sustainable food systems expertise.
-I hold a BSc. in Environment and Food Production, with a minor in International Agriculture from McGill University in Canada, and am currently completing an MSc. at the University of Oxford in Environmental Change and Management.
+With nearly ten years of experience working and studying in the field of environment and sustainability, my interdisciplinary background blends nature-based solutions, climate change studies, plant ecology and biology with sustainable food systems expertise.
+I hold an MSc. in Environmental Change and Management from the University of Oxford, and a BSc. in Environment and Food Production, with a minor in International Agriculture from McGill University in Canada.
 Particularly interested in Latin America, I focused my Masters dissertation research on payments for ecosystems services and indigenous sovereignty in the Peruvian Amazon.
-Previously, I completed research and internships in Panama, Cuba, Belize, among others, with organizations such as the UN World Food Programme (WFP) and the International Institute for Sustainable Development (IISD).
-I am especially well-versed in Permaculture and regenerative agriculture, holding a Permaculture Design Certificate (PDC) as well as being the founder and president of the McGill Permaculture Club for three years, in addition to the co-founder of the Mac Regenerative Food Hub.
+Previously, I completed research and internships in Panama, Cuba, Belize, and India, among others, with organisations such as the UN World Food Programme (WFP) and the International Institute for Sustainable Development (IISD).
+I am well-versed in permaculture and regenerative agriculture, holding a Permaculture Design Certificate (PDC).
 I am passionate about using nature-based solutions to contribute to climate change mitigation and adaptation, reversing biodiversity loss and achieving equitable livelihoods for all people.

 There is an urgent need to develop realistic landscape-scale assessments of the implementation potentials of NbS that maximise potential synergies between climate change and biodiversity goals, manage[...]
 Read more

 Interactive global map of good practice nature-based solutions